post

 Flower Sellers at Dadar

-Five years ago I wrote about the Dadar Flower Market, in Mumbai.
-It is tucked under the bridge next to the Dadar train Station, and like alien slime, oozes into adjoining alleys and walkways, filling every doorway and cranny.
-So jam-packed, my cousin cautioned, “don’t put your hand in your pocket, coz it will go in someone else’s pocket!”
+Few years ago I wrote about the Dadar Flower Market, in Mumbai.
+Tucked under the bridge next to the Dadar train Station, like alien slime it oozes into adjoining alleys and walkways, filling every doorway and cranny.
+So jam-packed, my cousin cautioned, “don’t even try to put your hand in your pocket, it will go in someone else’s.”
 Aaargh!
-Only in Mumbai!
+Only in Mumbai.
+Continue reading “Flower Sellers at Dadar”

 Diwali: Festival of Lights